brennalaurentan/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [b/BIRTHDAY] [my/MATRICULATION_YEAR] [i/INSTRUMENT] [t/TAG]…​`

+* `BIRTHDAY` should be in the format YYYY-MM-DD.
+* `MATRICULATION_YEAR` should be in the format YYYY, and must be this year or prior.

 <box type="tip" seamless>

 **Tip:** A person can have any number of tags (including 0)